cullanshewfelt/MLBanalysis/README.md

-# MLBanalysis2.0
+# MLBanalysis

-An small CLI app to retrieve MLB statistics and data.
+A small CLI app to retrieve MLB statistics and data.

 ## Table of Contents